StereoKit/StereoKit-Docs/docs/preview/StereoKit-docs-API.md

 - `void Mesh.SetVerts(Vertex[] vertices, bool calculateBounds)` — Assigns the vertices for this Mesh!
 This will create a vertex buffer object on the graphics card.
 If you're calling this a second time, the buffer will be marked as dynamic and re-allocated.
 If you're calling this a third time, the buffer will only re-allocate if the buffer is too small, otherwise it just copies in the data!
 Remember to set all the relevant values!
 Your material will often show black if the Normals or Colors are left at their default values.
   - `vertices` — An array of vertices to add to the mesh.
 Remember to set all the relevant values!
 Your material will often show black if the Normals or Colors are left at their default values.
   - `calculateBounds` — If true, this will also update the Mesh's bounds based on the vertices provided.
 Since this does require iterating through all the verts with some logic, there is performance cost to doing this.
 If you're updating a mesh frequently or need all the performance you can get, setting this to false is a nice way to gain some speed!
   - Example: see `Mesh.SetVerts` in StereoKit-docs-reference.md
+- `void Mesh.SetVerts(T[] vertices, bool calculateBounds)` — Assigns vertices with a custom vertex format to this Mesh!
+The format is derived from T's fields, each of which must be tagged with a [VertComponent] attribute describing what it is.
+The shader this Mesh is drawn with must be one that works with the components this format provides, StereoKit's built-in shaders all expect position, normal, texcoord and color.
+A T that doesn't exactly describe its own memory layout will throw an ArgumentException here, see [VertComponent] docs for the rules.
+  - `vertices` — An array of vertices to add to the mesh.
+  - `calculateBounds` — If true, this will also update the Mesh's bounds based on the vertices provided.
+This requires the format to contain a float3 position component.
+  - Example: see `Mesh.SetVerts` in StereoKit-docs-reference.md
 - `void Mesh.UpdateSkin(Matrix[] bonePalette)` — Drives the per-frame CPU deformation for a skinned Mesh.
 SetSkin must have been called first.
 This walks every vertex, blends the bone transforms by weight, and re-uploads the deformed vertices to the GPU. `bonePalette` holds the current world-space transform for each bone, in the same coordinate system the resting transforms passed to SetSkin were authored in.
 Its length must match the bone count supplied to SetSkin.
 Because deformation mutates this Mesh's vertex buffer in place, two entities driven by different bone palettes need their own Mesh instance — use Copy on a shared source mesh to get per-instance deformation.
   - `bonePalette` — World-space transform per bone for this frame.
 Length must match the bone count supplied to SetSkin.